TETRA888/learningros/README.md

 # Services
 ### kind of like topics but they follow a caller and response model rather than a publisher and subscriber model like topics
 ### generally for one and done type of communication rather than continous

+The node that sends a request is called the client the one that responds to the request is called the service node

+structure of the request and response is determined by the .srv file

 ```
 ```